EENI Global Business School.

 The Subject “MERCOSUR-Egypt Free Trade Agreement” belongs to the following Online Programs taught by EENI Global Business School:

-Egypt, Masters, Doctorate, Courses, International Business, Foreign Trade Masters and Doctorate in International Business adapted to the Egyptian Students.
+Egypt, Masters, International Business Trade Masters adapted to Egyptian Students.

-In 2010, the MERCOSUR (Southern Common Market) signed a free trade agreement (FTA) with the Arab Republic of Egypt.
+In 2010, the MERCOSUR signed a free trade agreement (FTA) with the Arab Republic of Egypt.

 The objectives of the Egypt-MERCOSUR (Argentina, Brazil, Paraguay, Uruguay) Free Trade Agreement are:

-3. To eliminate the difficulties and restrictions on the International trade in goods, including the agricultural products;
+3. To eliminate the difficulties and restrictions on the trade in goods, including the agricultural products

-The Egypt-MERCOSUR Free Trade Agreement is esteemed to facilitate the doubling of the international trade between the Arab Republic of Egypt and the member countries of the MERCOSUR (Argentina, Brazil, Uruguay, and Paraguay).
+The Egypt-MERCOSUR Free Trade Agreement is esteemed to facilitate the doubling of the international trade between Egypt and the member countries of the MERCOSUR.

 The agreement will allow a preferential treatment for the Egyptian products entering into the Latin American markets and will reduce the cost of the Egyptian imports for the major items including sugar, meat, and soy oil.